mmingalov/mmingalov/README.md

 https://github.com/mmingalov/kc-hadoop/tree/master/homework_lesson7

 ### Spark
-Mini-project I did during my learning in ‘Big Data Analytics’ faculty.
-Please find detailed description in Powerpoint files (Russian and English versions).
-Please find steps of execution in 'final project executing.docx' file. https://github.com/mmingalov/geekbrains-final-project
+Project from my learning in ‘Big Data Analytics’ faculty.
+Please find detailed description in Powerpoint files (Russian and English versions) and steps of execution in 'final project executing.docx' file. https://github.com/mmingalov/geekbrains-final-project

 This model rates clients and provides decisions about should we credit them or should not.